 The objective of the Compensation Committee is to establish base salary at a competitive level compared with comparable companies, with the exception of Mr. Hays' salary as noted above.
 The Compensation Committee also considers individual performance, level of responsibility, skills and experience, and internal comparisons among executive officers in determining base salary levels.
 Within the framework of offering competitive base salaries, we attempt to minimize base salary increases in order to limit our exposure if we do not meet performance targets under our incentive compensation program.
 Based on comparable company information and the other factors noted above, the Compensation Committee resets executive salary levels at the time of each significant compensation review, which are then generally adjusted only to reflect changes in responsibilities.
-For 2007, the annual base salaries of our named executives did not change, except that Patrick E. Beans' base salary increased 16.5% beginning on May 6, 2007.
-The Compensation Committee increased Mr. Beans' base salary to bring it up to a competitive level compared with similarly situated executives at comparable companies.
-In 2007, base salaries paid to our named executive officers represented the following percentages of their total compensation.
+For 2008, the annual base salaries of our named executives did not change, except that Ms. Raasch's base salary increased 9.5% beginning on January 1, 2008.
+The Compensation Committee increased Ms. Raasch's base salary to bring it up to a competitive level compared with similarly situated executives at comparable companies.
+In 2008, base salaries paid to our named executive officers represented the following percentages of their total compensation.